-Goods of the Silk Road
+Goods Traded on the Silk Road

 In the Middle Ages the Venetian merchant Marco Polo named the caravan routes silk roads.
 But it was a German researcher Ferdinand Richthofen who coined the term the Great Silk Road in his fundamental work, “China”, in 1877.